Ruffles! A huge, swirly overload of fluttering spiral. How to do this? We need volume of fabric.

 You’ll need to sew three of these C-shaped pieces together for each gore for smaller sizes, or four for larger sizes.
 It takes 14 – 16 gores for smaller sizes or 18 or more for larger sizes.
 The number can be flexible, you can add more gores depending on how many different colors you want to combine.

 Here’s a size 8 version of this with four pieces per gore, and a very cool back-and-forth pattern that was accidental!
-I discovered I’d sewn two of the gores backwards from what they should be (the blue and pink positions reversed) at about the time I realized I hadn’t added enough gores for the larger size.
+I discovered I’d sewn two of the gores backwards from what they should be (the blue and pink positions reversed) at about the same time I realized I hadn’t added enough gores for the larger size.
 So instead of picking it out, we added another color, the red stripe, in between, which I think is what really makes this one so stunning.

 Here’s the recipient in full twirl.